Spark-Token/token/README.md

 ### Usage Scenario 1: EIP918 Token Swap

 For example if I wanted to mine 100 Spark Tokens I would tell my miner to target a difficulty of 100.
-My miner could come back with a solution that is of 112, since it only checks that a random nonce has a *minimum* difficulty of 100.
-I would submit the solution to the Spark contract and receive 112 Spark Tokens in return.
+I would submit the solution to the Spark contract and receive 100 Spark Tokens in return.
 Since Spark Tokens use the same difficulty system as 0xbitcoin, KIWI, and others, I could conceivably trade difficulty for the appropriate amount of tokens.
 So, given that the current difficulty of 0xBitcoin is 1,179,290,918, I should be able to trade an equal amount of Spark Tokens for the block reward ( 50 0xBTC ).
 In the same respect, as a small miner that has mined 100,000 Spark Tokens, I am be able to perform a similar calculation to receive the appropriate fractional amount of tokens as such:

 `100,000 Spark Tokens / 1,179,290,918 0xBitcoin Difficulty * 50 0xBTC reward = 0.00423983 0xBitcoin`